bitrise-io/devcenter/_articles/en/faq/adding-projects-with-submodules.md

 ---
 title: Can I add projects with submodules or with private repo dependencies?
-menu:
-  faq-main:
-    weight: 2
+tag:
+- git
+- faq
+- ssh
+summary: If you have a project with one or more submodules or other private repository dependencies (for example, CocoaPods repositories), you have to grant access to all repositories for a successful build.
+redirect_from: []

 ---
 If you have a project with one or more submodules or other private repository dependencies (for example, CocoaPods repositories), you have to grant access to all repositories for a successful build.

 There are two ways to achieve this: